Algorithmic Trading: How AI Bots are Changing the Floor

 Case Study 2: An individual proprietary trader using Python-based bots on the crypto markets.
 By integrating a "Mean Reversion" strategy with an AI-driven "Volatility Filter" (using GARCH models), the trader avoided the 2022 market crashes.
 While the broader market was down 60%, the bot stayed in cash during high-volatility periods, ending the year with a 14% gain.
 This highlights the importance of "Defense-first" AI programming.

-Technical Comparison of Trading Architectures
+Trading Architectures

 Feature Rule-Based Systems (Legacy) AI-Driven Bots (Modern)